vernisaz/simwin/README.md

 ## Purpose
 The crate allows to write applications using Windows API.

 You can find the full [Windows API](https://github.com/microsoft/windows-rs) here.
-However for small applications you may need just a small subset.
+However, you may need just a limitted subset for small applications.
 So this project covers the niche.

 ## Build